Skip to content

 • search_skills

-memory is the runtime-owned durable store for explicit project memory entries.
+memory is the runtime-owned saved store for explicit project memory entries.
 It is separate from AGENTS.md and separate from selected skills.
 Entries are intentionally small: each saved memory is capped at 2000 characters, and total prompt-injected project memory is capped separately.
-Use it for durable facts, decisions, and constraints, not for full reports or plans.
+Use it for saved facts, decisions, and constraints, not for full reports or plans.
 For large artifacts, save a normal workspace file and keep only a short summary plus path in project memory.
 See Project Memory & Instructions.

 question is the runtime-owned blocking choice tool.
 It pauses the turn and waits for one user-selected answer instead of asking the model to guess when a real user decision is required.